 Children with a chronic medical condition or strong social grounds in the family will be considered in this category provided a written request from a professional (i.e. Educational Psychologist, Social worker, Doctor) supporting the child or family is submitted.
-The request must state that The Heights is the only school for the child because of the medical or social reasons of the child or family and that no other school can meet their needs.
-It is not enough for the professional to report what the parent/carer told them.
-No individual officer will take responsibility for determining whether a case is ranked in this category.
-A panel of officers will make the final decision.
+The request must state that The Heights is the only school suitable for the child because of the medical or social reasons of the child or family and that no other school can meet their needs.
+It is not sufficient for the professional to report what the parent/carer told them.